bakopf/The-Facts-Page/README.md

 My plan is to design and implement a WebApp and maybe generate a Hybrid App with Cordova.

+To run it i recommend using XAMPP to start Apache and MySQL.

+The Connection for your local database can be set in the database/connection.php file.

+You need to add a new Table and a Field in your Database to read and write the facts.

+You can change the name of the Table and the Field in the database/read_fact.php and database/write_fact.php

 Technologies I plan to use:

 First Steps: